lukamiletic95/papers/Current solution.md

 On the other hand, this algorithm guarantees that a message will reach everyone within the network, since we assumed that the minimum size of the peer subset is 1, and therefore there are no disconnected *FN* nodes.

 However, Tendermint consensus algorithm is also gossip-based.
-Every time
+Every time a proposer wishes to propose a block, it sends a special type of message - *PROPOSAL MESSAGE* [1].

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM4OTA5NTkzNiwtNzQ1MzYyOTU2LC02OD
+eyJoaXN0b3J5IjpbMTg4MTIyMDUzNCwtNzQ1MzYyOTU2LC02OD
 M3ODExMTMsMTU2NzIxODQyOCw2Njc3OTQwNTksLTE4Njk0NzUz
 MDIsLTQzMzIwMjQ3Miw0NDQ5ODcxNTYsMTE1MzcwNjQyNiwtMT
 I2MTMxMjM2Myw1MjQwMzM1MDQsMTg5NjQyNDM2OCwtMTE2Mjcz